A common goal for a lot of runners is to be able to run faster. After all, you know how good it feels to run a personal best.

-There are many tips out there on how to run faster, but what if you feel like you’re just not getting any faster?
+There are many tips out there on how to run faster, but what if you feel like you’re just not getting anywhere?

-You may feel like you’re stuck in a running rut, despite all the miles you’re putting in each week.
+You may feel like you’re stuck in a running rut, despite all the training and miles you’re putting in each week.

 If you’re not seeing any improvement in your speed or race times, the good news is that there are lots of things you can do to help you run faster and improve your speed.